Lets Push It

-Lets Push It is the debut album by Scottish house music project Nightcrawlers, featuring vocalist John Reid.
-It was released in 1995.
+Lets Push It (no apostrophe in Lets[sic]) is the debut album by Scottish house music project Nightcrawlers, featuring vocalist John Reid.
+It was originally released in 1995 on the CD and cassette formats, and was released on vinyl for the first time in 2022.

+Singles

 The album includes two singles which reached the UK top 10: "Push the Feeling On" and "Surrender Your Love", which were both also big hits throughout Europe, plus three further singles which reached the UK top 40: "Don't Let the Feeling Go", "Let's Push It" and "Should I Ever (Fall in Love)".

 Critical reception

 Music & Medias reviewer commented, "Kicking off with the three pop house hits in the right sequence, here's your party album of the year."
 A reviewer from Music Week wrote, "John Reid and his pals push their distinctive sound to the limits on this collection which included their hits with remixes by MK and Tin Tin Out."